cornell-dti/cu-days-ios/README.md

 Unlike Android, which manages its dependencies through Gradle, iOS requires CocoaPods and the editing of the Podfile in the main project directory.
 If you don't have CocoaPods installed on your computer, follow the instructions [here](https://cocoapods.org/) under the tabs **Install** and **Get Started**.
  * [PureLayout](https://github.com/PureLayout/PureLayout) is a set of extensions added unto UIView to make setting programmatic constraints easy and readable.
  * [PKHUD](https://github.com/pkluz/PKHUD) is an implementation of **Heads Up Displays** in iOS, used like Toasts in Android to provide feedback for user actions.
+ * [Google Maps](https://developers.google.com/maps/documentation/ios-sdk/) and [Google Places](https://developers.google.com/places/ios-api/) is used to display locations based on place id (as opposed to coordinates).

 Contributors
 ------